rpatterson/WSL2-Network-Fix/readme.md

 ### Linux

+#### Network Interface

+Inside a root shell in the WSL2 distribution, install the appropriate package for configuring networking and then configure it as appropriate for your LAN.
+For example, in Debian based distributions, such as Ubuntu, the package is `ifupdown`:

+	# apt update
+	# apt install -y "ifupdown"

+Then edit `/etc/network/interfaces` to configure the network.
+For example:

+    auto eth0
+    iface eth0 inet static
+      address 192.168.1.10/24
+      gateway 192.168.1.1
+      dns-nameserver 192.168.1.1
+      dns-nameserver 8.8.8.8
+      dns-nameserver 8.8.4.4
+      dns-search example.com

+You may also need to modify the command to bring up the network in the `./configureWSL2Net.sh` script when using other distributions.

+#### DNS Nameserver Resolution

 wsl.conf => disable resolv.conf recreation

 resolv.conf => set flag to +i so windows will not overwrite the file despite the docs